grainger-illinois/CTCast/README.md

 # License

-Source code and is available under the Apache License 2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt), copyright (C) Board of Trustees, University of Illinois 2021.
+Source code and is available under the Apache License 2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt), copyright (C) Board of Trustees, University of Illinois 2021-2022.

 # Installation
+We currently target Node 16 (check the latest build actions).
+Node Verson Manager (nvm) is useful to select a particular version of Node.
 Development of this requires node/npm to work.
 Install node, and then clone this repo to get started. cd into the directory and run `npm install` to install node dependencies, and run `npm start` to start the application.

 # Structure